alteryx/featuretools/README.md

 }
 ```

-## Built at Alteryx Innovation Labs
+## Built at Alteryx Advanced Analytics

 **Featuretools** is an open source project maintained by [Alteryx](https://www.alteryx.com).
 To see the other open source projects we’re working on visit [Alteryx Open Source](https://www.alteryx.com/open-source).
 If building impactful data science pipelines is important to you or your business, please get in touch.